Loose Ankles

 Loose Ankles is a 1930 pre-Code romantic comedy with songs, produced and released by First National Pictures, which had become a subsidiary of Warner Bros.
+Pictures.
 The film was directed by Ted Wilde and stars Loretta Young, Douglas Fairbanks, Jr., Louise Fazenda and Edward Nugent.
 It was a remake of the 1926 silent film titled Ladies at Play, which had been produced by First National Pictures.
 Both versions were adapted by Gene Towne from the 1926 play Loose Ankles by Sam Janney.
 Sam Janney was to direct the film but died in a car crash during production.

-The film's copyright was renewed, so it will not go into the public domain until January 1, 2026.
+The film's copyright was renewed, so it was not in the public domain until January 1, 2026.